Democrito/repositorios/OLED/Lines/readme.md

 ![](https://github.com/Democrito/repositorios/blob/master/OLED/Lines/img/command%20page%20and%20type%20screen.PNG)

 This example would be for the SH1106.
-To use the SSD130x, the last byte of the configuration command that indicates the page, instead of "'02" would be changed to "00".
-"02" means a 132 byte wide display is being used (this would be for the SH1106), and a "00" means a 128 byte wide display is being used (this would be for the SSD130x).
+To use the SSD130x, the last byte of the configuration command indicating the page, instead of "02" would be changed to "00".
+"02" means you are using a 132-byte wide display (this would be for the SH1106) and it set to 128, adding two empty bytes (pixels) to the beginning and two to the end of the display.
+"00" means no width adjustment.

 The bytes "78 00 ..." means that we are going to send configuration commands and they are all that follow.
 The bytes "78 40 ..." means that we are going to paint on the screen, in this case there are 128 bytes in a row.